lsds/intravisor/runtime/musl-lkl/lkl/Documentation/input/multi-touch-protocol.rst

 ABS_MT_TOOL_TYPE
     The type of approaching tool.
 A lot of kernel drivers cannot distinguish between different tool types, such as a finger or a pen.
 In such cases, the event should be omitted.
-The protocol currently mainly supports MT_TOOL_FINGER, MT_TOOL_PEN, and MT_TOOL_PALM [#f2]_.
+The protocol currently supports MT_TOOL_FINGER, MT_TOOL_PEN, and MT_TOOL_PALM [#f2]_.
 For type B devices, this event is handled by input core; drivers should instead use input_mt_report_slot_state().
 A contact's ABS_MT_TOOL_TYPE may change over time while still touching the device, because the firmware may not be able to determine which tool is being used when it first appears.

 ABS_MT_BLOB_ID
     The BLOB_ID groups several packets together into one arbitrarily shaped